 Chemotherapy uses drugs to destroy cervical cancer cells.
-The drugs enter the bloodstream and travel through the body to the cancer cells.
+The drugs travel through the blood to the cancer cells.
 Chemotherapy may be used:

 Chemotherapy Drugs and Delivery

-There are a variety of chemotherapy drugs.
-The choice and combination of drugs will be based on your particular cancer and reaction to drugs.
+There are many chemotherapy drugs.
+The ones that are used depend on the type of cancer and the person's reaction to drugs.
 Chemotherapy drugs for cervical cancer may include:

-Chemotherapy for cervical cancer is most often given through an IV, though some forms can be given by mouth.
-It is delivered in cycles over a set period of time.
-A medical oncologist will determine how many cycles of chemotherapy are needed and what combination of drugs will work best.
-Generally, there are 4-6 cycles when chemotherapy is used alone and up to 10 cycles when combined with radiation therapy.
+Chemotherapy for cervical cancer is most often given through an IV.
+Some forms can be given by mouth.
+It is given in cycles over a set period of time.
+A cancer doctor will determine the number of cycles and type of drugs.

 Side Effects and Management

 The drugs affect cancer cells and healthy cells.
 This can lead to side effects.
 The cancer doctor will try to find the best drugs to treat the cancer and reduce the side effects.
 Side effects may include: